pncnmnp/Bookmark-Manager/README.md

 (**NOTE:** You can add multiple JSON files in a category directory)<br/>
 When you run the code, you will find that the `categorize.py` will take the new/modified corpuses into consideration.

+## License
+The code is under MIT License